cescofry/Strings/README.md

 There are 5 classes part of the core library, which are the one doing most of the heavy lifting to aggregate and translate the files.<br>
 Those are:<br>

-- ZFTRanslationFile - Rapresentation of a language package, contaninng all the languages translations for both iOS and Android
+- ZFTRanslationFile - Rapresentation of a language package, contaninng all the languages translations for both iOS, Android and CSV files.
 - ZFLangFile - REpresenation of lang file.
-Contains as single set of translations for one lnaguage identifier and one OS
+Contains as single set of translations for one lnaguage identifier and one OS.
-- ZFStringScanner - goes through all the forlders form a given root one and generates the ZFLangFiles
+- ZFStringScanner - goes through all the forlders form a given root one and generates the ZFLangFiles.
-- ZFStringsConverter - Feed with a URL of a string file will generate the dicotionary of transaltions.
+- ZFStringsConverter - Feed with a URL of a string file will generate the dicotionary of translations.
 Also will reconvert a dictionary to iOS or Android file given a URL.
-It is used by ZFLanfFile to generate the translations
+It is used by ZFLanfFile to generate the translations.
 - ZFUtils - Singletons with commons tasks.
-Pretty empty at the moment
+Pretty empty at the moment.

 Doxygen documentation is present for those 4 classes.
 The rest of the documentation will come later.